mmcatdb/mmcat/documentation/content/en/research/bachelor/mm-users.md

 - Dynamically create and configure instances of various databases (PostgreSQL, MongoDB, Neo4j).
 - Manage the lifecycle of these instances (start, stop, delete, etc.).

+The module will consist both of a backend service and a user-friendly frontend GUI.

 **This project is currently available.**